DefGuard/docs/help/enrollment/with-external-sso-google-microsoft-custom.md

 This features is available from Defguard 1.1
 {% endhint %}

-In this scenario defguard is only the VPN system and enrollment is used just to obtain credentials to configure the [Defguard Desktop Client](../configuring-vpn/add-new-instance/).
+In this scenario Defguard is only the VPN system and enrollment is used just to obtain credentials to configure the [Defguard Desktop Client](../configuring-vpn/add-new-instance/).

 Please go to the enrollment URL, like: https://enrollment.company.com and choose Enrollment: